How to achieve healthy ageing

 National Health & Medical Research Council recommends1:

-Researchers at Stanford University found that memory loss can be improved by 30–50% simply by doing mental exercises.2
+Researchers at Stanford University found that memory can be improved by 30–50% simply by doing mental exercises.2

 For older adults, a good night’s sleep is especially important because it helps improve concentration and memory formation, allows your body to repair any cell damage that occurred during the day, and refreshes your immune system.